abrahamCerda/colors/README.md

         "currentPage": 0
     }
 ~~~
-- Find colors from an external service: you can get the list of colors from an external service without login, that requires an api key.
+- **Find colors from an "external" service**: you can get the list of colors from an external service without login, that requires an api key.
 For simplicity, the api key can be configured in the enviroment variables.
 You can set the Accept header to application/xml in order to receive the result in xml format
 ~~~
 Request Headers:
     - X-API-KEY: <api-key>